TomWoodling/node-powershell-coffescripts/README.md

 # node-powershell-coffescripts
 Coffescripts &amp; associated powershell scripts to be used with node-powershell and hubot

+To see them working you can grab a docker image from https://hub.docker.com/r/twoodling/snowbot/ use the sample config.json file with your added slack api key.
+If you have a computer vision api key for Microsoft Cognitive Services you can add that too and snowbot will describe pictures and respond in your channel - https://www.microsoft.com/cognitive-services/en-us/computer-vision-api

 This is a pair of scripts to demo interaction with services for a hubot - e.g.
-Get-ServiceCrobot.coffee - works like the example scripts for edge-ps described at https://hodgkins.io/chatops-on-windows-with-hubot-and-powershell it functions alongside Get-ServiceCrobot.ps1 (see scripts folder).
+Get-ServiceCrobot.coffee - works like the example scripts
+described at https://hodgkins.io/chatops-on-windows-with-hubot-and-powershell
+it functions alongside Get-ServiceCrobot.ps1 (see scripts folder).